Nicholas Pope (artist)

-Nicholas Pope (1949, Sydney), British/Australian artist.
+Nicholas Pope (26 February 1949 – 23 March 2026) was a British and Australian artist.
 He studied at the Bath Academy of Art (1970–73).
-In 1974 he was granted a Romanian Government Exchange Scholarship and in 1976 the Calouste Gulbenkian Foundation Award.
+In 1974, he was granted a Romanian Government Exchange Scholarship and in 1976 the Calouste Gulbenkian Foundation Award.

-Biography
+Life and career

-Pope's work from the 1970s has a powerful abstract quality that is softened by his use of natural materials, chalk and wood.
+Pope was born in Sydney on 26 February 1949.
+His work from the 1970s has a powerful abstract quality that is softened by his use of natural materials, chalk and wood.
 His most important early shows included solo exhibitions at the Garage Gallery in London (1976), the Anthony Stokes Gallery (1979), and the Art & Project Gallery in Amsterdam (1979).
-In 1980 Pope represented Britain at the XXXIX Venice Biennale, and in 1981 he traveled to Zimbabwe as a British Council Cultural Visitor.
+In 1980, Pope represented Britain at the XXXIX Venice Biennale, and in 1981, he traveled to Zimbabwe as a British Council Cultural Visitor.